neekey/react-url-aware-search-list/README.md

 This version should work quite well now.

-Users type in words, hits "search", the page URL shall be updated.
+Users type in words hits "search", the page URL shall be updated.
 If users then refresh the page, the keyword that they typed in before shall be prepopulated from the URL.

 Except it does not meet the requirement of 1.2).